Frater-SDK/frater/docs/index.md

 Frater is an Machine Learning System Framework and SDK (Currently focused on activity detection) for researchers and developers to easily deploy their components into a system and quickly prototype and get results.
 Frater's main goal is to provide tools that are easy to use for researchers and engineers alike and allow them to spend less time dealing with headaches of system design, and more time running experiments and discovering the next state of the art.

-Frater is library agnostic, so developers are free to use any standard tools for machine learning, deep learning, computer vision, etc. Out of the box, we provide a quick docker compose deploy
+Frater is library agnostic, so developers are free to use any standard tools for machine learning, deep learning, computer vision, NLP, etc. By providing an ecosystem which encourages researchers to focus just on the research problem at hand, we hope Frater can be the catalyst for helping explore innovative and novel ideas on the system level, the same way the GPUs were the catalyst on the computation and algorithmic level.

 ## About
 Frater is divided into two main components:

-- The Frater system which contains a suite of tools to get you off the ground with deploying your system
+- The Frater system which is a set of preconfigured tools to get you off the ground when deploying your system
 - The Frater API for developing components to work with the Frater system

+At the moment, the main focus of development is the Frater API and specifically libraries for developing activity detection systems, as this project originated as a framework for teams participating in the [DIVA](https://www.iarpa.gov/index.php/research-programs/diva) research program.

 #### Note
 *Both the Frater system and API are still under active development, so be aware of any changes